slavfox/VoxelTycoonConveyorAbuse/README.md

 saturated inputs but only one output, then either one of the inputs is unnecessary, or you need to build another output.

+That's the first rule of conveyor abuse: **keep your end nodes saturated, and expand intermediate nodes to avoid bottlenecks**.
+Your warehouses and conveyors should be filling up from the outermost ones inward. **If your final warehouse isn't yet completely full, all the warehouses on the way to it should be holding exactly 0 resources, and instead immediately outputting everything that gets put in them.**

 Three resource mines saturate one conveyor.
 You can see this clearly in the gif at the top of this guide - the conveyor is connected to a single sawmill, and there is about two logs' worth of room between every log on it.